EMSoudy/DataProjects/README.md

      - Plot Graphs and Boxplots
  - PDF presentation

-Note:
+Background:
   Prothrombin time - the amount of time it takes for blood to form a clot

    - If clotting factor levels are too low, infant is at risk of dangerous blood clotting in arteries/veins
    - If clotting factor levels are too high, infant is at risk of excessive bleeding

 Hypothesis:
-  Null hypthesis: There is no difference in the means of prothrombin time between full term and premature infants

-  Alternate hypthothesis: The means of prothrombin time between full term and premature infants significantly different.
+  Null hypthesis: There is no difference in the means of prothrombin time between full term and premature infants Alternate hypthothesis: The means of prothrombin time between full term and premature infants significantly different.